 What is important is that this algorithm is completely localized to each unit.
 A weight update can be calculated from δ and the output of the unit involved.
-This is the reason why back propagation is applicable to multilayer, not only single-layer, perceptrons or such networks even without layer structures.
+This is the reason why back propagation is applicable not only to single-layer, but also to multilayer perceptrons and such networks even without layer structures.